 How to Send a Notice to Vacate

-First, you’ll need to fill in a notice to vacate template, which provides the formatting and legal language required for your notice.
+First, you’ll need to complete a notice to vacate template, which provides the formatting and necessary language required for your notice.
 All you have to do is add your details.

-When filling out your notice to vacate, make sure you send it within the time frame required by the lease.
+When filling out your notice to vacate, make sure you send it within the time frame required by the lease agreement.

-Most leases require notice 30 days before you plan to move out (or the lease expires), and some may require 60-90 days.
+Most leases require notice 30 days before you plan to move out (or the lease expires), and some may require 60 to 90 days.

-Once you’ve written your letter, you need to get proof that the notice was postmarked at least 30 days (or the time frame required by your lease) before the move-out date and get a tracking number so you can prove that you delivered the notice to your landlord.
+Once you’ve written your letter, you need proof that the notice was postmarked at least 30 days (or the time frame required by your lease) before the move-out date and a tracking number to prove that you delivered the notice to your landlord.

 Notice to Vacate FAQs

-Here are some of the most frequently asked questions about notices to vacate:
+Here are some of the most frequently asked questions about notice to vacate letters:

-Do I need to send an intent to vacate letter if I am breaking the lease?
+Do I need to send an intent to vacate letter if I break the lease?